-Government grants were recognized from the initial recognition of loans received from the Ministry of Economy and Finance received in 2021-2023 at below-market interest rates.
+Government grants were recognised from the initial recognition of loans received from the Ministry of Economy and Finance received in 2021-2024 at below-market interest rates.
 The loans were provided for the construction and modernization of networks and infrastructure.
+In 2024, the Ministry of Economy and Finance has also provided an interest free loan for the repayment of the outstanding accounts payable amount to NES.